sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 If you *resolve a flip* with the Critical Success card, you can do two things:

- * Spend green tokens 1-for-1 to go up levels in the move that was just resolved
+ * Say how your character's practice has finally paid off, or how they had an insight or epiphany about the move they just accomplished.
+Spend green tokens 1-for-1 to go up levels in the move that was just resolved.
- * Use the Critical Flip move to make another move, right now, and get an advantage card on that move
+ * Spend 1 green token to make another move, right now, and get an advantage card on that move.

 If you choose to Critical Flip, the spotlight stays on you for a little bit longer while you make your bonus move.